overture-stack/website/README-documentation.md

 Markdown content goes here!
 You can do anything you would normally do in Markdown.
 ```

-### Folder structure
+### File organization

-Make sure to describe the placement/order of your pages in `meta/docs-pages.yaml`, for navigation purposes.
+1. Describe the placement/order of pages in `meta/docs-pages.yaml`, for navigation purposes.

-1. Keep in mind folder/file names will be used to make URLs and create navigation.
+1. Keep in mind folder/file names will be used to make URLs, so they need to be lowercase, not have spaces, etc.
-2. Folders need an `index.md` file.
+1. Folders need an `index.md` file.